gazebosim/gz-transport/docs/messages/messages.rst

     //////////////////////////////////////////////////
-    /// \brief Function called each time a topic update is received. void cb(const std::string &_topic, const tutorial::Hello &_msg)
+    /// \brief Function called each time a topic update is received. void cb(const example::msgs::StringMsg &_msg)
     {
-      std::cout << "Data: [" << _msg.content() << "]" << std::endl;
+      std::cout << "Msg: " << _msg.data() << std::endl << std::endl;
     }

-We are going to need to register a function callback that will execute every time we receive a new topic update.
+We need to register a function callback that will execute every time we receive a new topic update.
 The signature of the callback is always similar to the one shown in this example with the only exception of the protobuf message type.
-You should create a function callback with the appropriate protobuf type depending on the type advertised in your topic of interest.
-In our case, we know that topic */topicA* will contain a protobuf *Hello* type.
+You should create a function callback with the appropriate protobuf type depending on the type of the topic advertised.
+In our case, we know that topic */topicA* will contain a protobuf *StringMsg* type.

 .. code-block:: cpp

-    // Create a transport node.
-    transport::Node publisher;
+    ignition::transport::Node node;
+    std::string topic = "/foo";

-    // Subscribe to a topic by registering a callback. publisher.Subscribe(topic, cb);
+    // Subscribe to a topic by registering a callback. if (!node.Subscribe(topic, cb))
+    {
+      std::cerr << "Error subscribing to topic [" << topic << "]" << std::endl;
+      return -1;
+    }

 After the node creation, the method *Subscribe()* allows you to subscribe to a given topic name by specifying your subscription callback function.